 - 1. Circumstances that suggest there is an increased risk of the respondent committing additional acts of Sexual Misconduct; - 2.
 Whether there have been other sexual violence complaints about the same respondent; - 3.
-Whether the respondent has a history of arrests or records from a prior school indicating a history of violence;

-- 4. Whether the respondent threatened further sexual violence or other violence against the victim or others, and whether the sexual violence was committed by multiple respondents; - Circumstances that suggest there is an increased risk of future acts of sexual violence under similar circumstances (examples include, but are not limited to, whether the victim's report reveals a pattern of perpetration or whether the circumstances involved illicit use of drugs or alcohol at a given location or by a particular group); - 6.
+Whether the respondent has a history of arrests or records from a prior school indicating a history of violence; - 4.
+Whether the respondent threatened further sexual violence or other violence against the complainant or others, and whether the sexual violence was committed by multiple respondents; - Circumstances that suggest there is an increased risk of future acts of sexual violence under similar circumstances (examples include, but are not limited to, whether the complainant's report reveals a pattern of perpetration or whether the circumstances involved illicit use of drugs or alcohol at a given location or by a particular group); - 6.
 Whether the sexual violence was perpetrated with a weapon; - 7.
-The age of the victim subjected to the sexual violence; and - 8.
-Whether NFC possesses other means to obtain relevant evidence (e.g., security cameras, physical evidence, or through individuals).
+The age of the complainant subjected to the sexual violence; and - 8.
+Whether NFC possesses other means to obtain relevant evidence (e.g., security cameras, physical evidence, or through individuals).physical evidence, or through individuals).

 If NFC determines that it can respect a request not to disclose a complainant's identity to the respondent, it will take all reasonable steps to respond to the complaint consistent with the request.

 Although an individual's request to have his or her name withheld may limit NFC's ability to respond fully to an individual allegation, other means may be available to address the Sexual Misconduct.

-d.
+e.
 Retaliation

 Title IX includes protections against retaliation.
-NFC will take steps to prevent retaliation and strong responsive action if it occurs including, but not limited to, termination from employment or dismissal from NFC.
+NFC will take steps to prevent retaliation and strong responsive action if it occurs including, but not limited to, termination from employment or expulsion from NFC.
 This includes retaliatory actions taken by NFC employees and officials.
 If NFC becomes aware of possible retaliation by other students, employees, or third parties, including threats, intimidation, coercion, or discrimination (including harassment), it will take immediate and appropriate steps to investigate or otherwise determine what occurred.

-e.
+f.
 Procedures Upon Receipt of a Complaint

 NFC's Title IX Coordinator is the individual responsible for overseeing the handling of all complaints involving Sexual Misconduct.
-If the Title IX Coordinator is the subject of the complaint, the Deputy Title IX Coordinator or Dean of Student Services will oversee the handling the complaint.
-The Title IX Coordinator's duties upon receipt or report of a complaint of Sexual Misconduct include, but are not limited to, the following:
+If the Title IX Coordinator is the subject of the complaint, the Deputy Title IX Coordinator or Vice President of Academic and Student Affairs will oversee the handling the complaint.
+The Title IX Coordinator's duties upon receipt or report of a complaint of Sexual Harassment include, but are not limited to, the following:

-- 1. Assigning and/or retaining a Title IX Investigator after consultation with NFC's senior management; - 2.
-Assigning responsibilities to the Deputy Title IX Coordinator; - 3.
-Ensuring that a prompt, fair and impartial investigation is conducted; - 4.
-Ensuring that a prompt, fair and impartial resolution of the complaint of Sexual Misconduct; and - 5.
+- 1. Contacting the complainant confidentially to discuss the availability of supportive measures; - 2.
+Providing written notice to all known parties; - 3.
+Determining whether the complaint should be dismissed; - 4.
+Assigning and/or retaining a Title IX Investigator after consultation with NFC's senior management; - 5.
+Assigning responsibilities to the Deputy Title IX Coordinator; - 6.
+Ensuring that a prompt, fair and impartial investigation is conducted; - 7.
+Ensuring that a prompt, fair and impartial resolution of the complaint of Sexual Misconduct; and - 8.
 Communicating and coordinating with local law enforcement if necessary.